-- To test the shutter mechanism, move the actuator either back and forth or rotate shutter handle several times between the OFF and ON positions. - The actuator should move easily but not freely.
+- To test the shutter mechanism, move the source holder rod several times between the "AUS/OFF" and "EIN/ON" positions. - The rod should move easily but not freely.
 A shutter that moves too easily may be broken. - Use one of the two methods listed below to ensure that the shutter mechanism is operational: - Use a calibrated portable radiation survey meter to take a measurement at the back of the detector housing.
-The readings should be significantly different when the shutter is ON (high) and OFF (low). - Use the gauge electronics to monitor the radiation levels while moving the shutter to the OFF position.
-In this case the readings should be higher (on a density application) when the shutter is OFF and drop when shutter is ON.
+The readings should be significantly different when the shutter is "EIN/ON" (high) and "AUS/OFF" (low). - Use the gauge electronics to monitor the radiation levels while moving the shutter to the "AUS/OFF" position.
+In this case the readings should be higher (on a density application) when the shutter is "AUS/OFF" and drop when shutter is "EIN/ON".

-The records of these tests should be maintained for a minimum of 36 months or as required by the regulations.
+The records of these tests should be maintained for a minimum of three years or as required by the regulations.
 Test documentation should include the date and name of individual performing the test.
 Two different tests are necessary when performing a shutter check.
 One determines whether or not the shutter actually closes and opens; and the second confirms that indicators on the source container agree with the physical position of the shutter.

-Manually operated source containers
+Manually operated source container

-Loosen the locking bolt and remove the padlock (when in OFF position) acc. to the operation manual.
+Remove the padlock (when in "AUS/OFF" position) and disassemble the protective cap acc. to the Operating Instructions.
 Perform the following procedure:

-1. Move the source holder several times from OFF to ON or from ON to OFF position acc. to the instruction manual.

-The source holder shall be easily moveable and must not show corrosion at the visible area.
+- 1. Remove the locking bolt and move the shutter several times from "AUS/OFF" to "EIN/ON" and from "EIN/ON" to "AUS/OFF" position acc. to the Operating Instructions. - └ The shutter shall be easily moveable and must not show corrosion at the visible area.

-- If the source holder is not movable from ON to OFF position follow the instruction in section "Emergency Procedures" ($\rightarrow \triangleq 35$). - If the source holder is rough-running or indicating potentially malfunction secure the source holder in OFF position and contact the responsible radiation safety officer for further instructions. - In case of corrosion follow the instructions in section "Visual check" (\rightarrow \triangleq 30). - 2.
-When found the shutter mechanism in acceptable condition follow the instruction manual for correct positioning in ON or OFF position.
+- If the shutter is not movable from "EIN/ON" to "AUS/OFF" position follow the instruction in section "Emergency Procedures".

+- If the shutter is rough-running or indicating potentially malfunction secure the source holder in "AUS/OFF" position and contact the responsible radiation safety officer for further instructions.

+- In case of corrosion follow the instructions in section " Visual check" - 2.
+When found the shutter mechanism in acceptable condition follow the instruction manual for correct positioning in "EIN/ON" or "AUS/OFF" position.

-Source conatiners with pneumatic actuator
+Source containers with pneumatic actuator

-Remove the padlock when in OFF position acc. to the operation manual.
+Remove the padlock and disassemble the protection cap acc. to the Operating Instructions.
 Perform the following procedure:

-- 1. Switch the source holder from OFF to ON position by pressurization.
-The source holder shall move uninterrupted to ON position. - 2.
-Reduce pressure below 2.5 bar.
-The source holder shall move back to OFF position. - If the source holder is rough-running or indicating potentially malfunction secure the source holder in OFF position and contact the responsible radiation safety officer for further instructions. - if the source holder is not movable from ON to OFF position follow the instruction in section "Emergency Procedures" ($\rightarrow \triangleq 35$). - In case of corrosion follow the instructions in section "Visual check" (\rightarrow \supseteq 30). - 3.
-When found the shutter mechanism in acceptable condition follow the instruction manual for correct positioning in ON or OFF position.
+- 1. Switch the shutter from "AUS/OFF" to "EIN/ON" position by pressurization.
+The shutter shall move uninterrupted to "EIN/ON" position. - 2.
+Reduce pressure to ~ 0 bar.
+The shutter shall move back to "AUS/OFF" position. - If the source holder is rough-running or indicating potentially malfunction secure the source holder in "AUS/OFF" position and contact the responsible radiation safety officer for further instructions.

+- If the shutter is rough-running or indicating potentially malfunction secure the source holder in "AUS/OFF" position and contact the responsible radiation safety officer for further instructions.

+- If the source holder is not movable from "EIN/ON" to "AUS/OFF" position follow the instruction in section "Emergency Procedures"

+In case of corrosion follow the instructions in section "Visual check"

+3. When found the shutter mechanism in acceptable condition follow the instruction manual for correct positioning in "EIN/ON" or "AUS/OFF" position.

-4.4.3 Visual check
+3.4.3 Visual check